 (1) In this section —

-“authorised person” means a person appointed under subsection (10) to be an authorised person for the purposes of the subsection in which the term is used.
+authorised person means a person appointed under subsection (10) to be an authorised person for the purposes of the subsection in which the term is used.

 (2) A DGO who has reason to believe that a person has committed a prescribed offence against the regulations may, within 60 days after the alleged offence is believed to have been committed, give an infringement notice to the alleged offender.